Cold Exposure

 RBM3 (RNA-binding motif protein 3) is upregulated by mild hypothermia and protects synapses in animal models of neurodegeneration.
 In mouse models of prion disease and Alzheimer's, cooling-induced RBM3 expression prevented synapse loss and behavioural decline; forcing RBM3 expression alone reproduced the effect.[15]
 RBM3 is genuinely interesting and the mechanism is well-mapped.
 The relevant unknown: brief whole-body cold immersion in humans does not reliably drop core temperature to the range that induces RBM3 in animals, and direct human RBM3 induction data from typical plunge protocols is essentially absent.

-The fair summary: the molecular machinery that long-lived organisms exploit (AMPK, autophagy, cold-shock proteins) is engaged by cold.
-Whether brief plunge protocols engage it durably enough to matter for human aging is exactly what we don't yet know.
+The fair summary: the molecular machinery that long-lived organisms exploit (AMPK, sirtuins, autophagy, cold-shock proteins, irisin) is engaged by cold, and in animals chronic cold genuinely extends lifespan.
+The leap that remains entirely untested is from those pathways to any human outcome — whether brief plunge protocols engage them durably enough to matter for human aging is exactly what we don't know.

 Cardiovascular effects: bidirectional and time-dependent